awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-eventbridge-kinesisfirehose-s3/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

-### Amazon CloudWatch Events Rule
+### Amazon EventBridge Rule
-* Configure least privilege access IAM role for Events Rule to publish to the Kinesis Firehose Delivery Stream.
+* Configure least privilege access IAM role for Amazon EventBridge Rule to publish to the Kinesis Firehose Delivery Stream.

 ### Amazon Kinesis Firehose
 * Enable CloudWatch logging for Kinesis Firehose